Friday, July 29, 2016

 Thursday, July 14, 2016

-Pennsylvania XII
+Pennsylvania XVII

 I have posted about the Philadelphia Vietnam Memorial a couple of times in the past.
 Last time, I reported that it had been partially torn down due to illicit activity within its bounds.